 An expedition micro cruise is an alternative to the large cruise ship experience.
 The cruise takes place on a small expedition vessel with just 12 guests.
 Our expedition fleet includes motor vessels, expedition sailing vessels and tall ships.
 All our vessels offer good comfort levels, private cabins and great food with the huge added bonus that you will be experiencing Greenland with just a handful of guests.

 The focus on our trips is exploring.
 Where possible we will make landings by Zodiac landing craft to explore the shore.
-You will be accompanied by a knowledgeable expert guide who will tell you about the areas you visit.
-When you have been apart of a small group experience we guarantee you will never want to go back to cruising on larger vessels.
+You will be accompanied by 2 local Greenlandic guides who will tell you about the areas you visit.
+When you have been a part of a small group experience we guarantee you will never want to go back to cruising on larger vessels.

 Why is an expedition micro cruise the best way to experience Greenland?

 A small expedition vessel offers the perfect way to experience the beautiful scenery of Greenland with a small, like-minded group of travellers.
 Our voyages are personal and unique, and we do this by limiting the group size to 12 guests.
 A small group gives us more time and flexibility to explore and less time waiting to go ashore.